greggelong/prologStudy2021a/README.md

 but pretty good for a prolog book.

+Bramer's style is very different.
+It appeals to the imperative programer in me

+that wants to do things.
+Like print, convert, find.
+As opposed to the declarative programmer

+that is all about the logic of the clauses.
+A good example of this is he has so far used

+recursion in several examples but did not devote a chapter to it as other prolog books do.

+And in Chapter 5 we already cover input and output with out having discussed more prolog-y topics

+like lists.

+His exercises also are somewhat imperative in out look for example

+in the chapter 4 on mathematical operations he has you write

+a clause that gets an average of two numbers, but he does not make you

+unify the two to some third variable. for example average(Num1,num2,AVG).

+he just has you write the answer as output.

 ## Turbo Prolog

 A real blast from the past.
 I am now using DosBox to run